wakgill/deryk/index.md

 I've been [asked](https://twitter.com/wakgill/status/1342591943969271809) <code>(26 December 2020)</code> if I will be writing more essays again regulary, and if I'll be posting my old archives. *Yes,* but I don't know when.
 For now, I'm working on several projects that are mostly the writings of better thinkers than I.

+- [Re: Bitcoin is a Disaster](https://www.metzdowd.com/pipermail/cryptography/2020-December/036512.html) <small>Dec 29 2020</small> and a [followup](https://www.metzdowd.com/pipermail/cryptography/2020-December/036532.html).
+These are from my email thread with Ray Dillinger on the Cryptography Mailing List.

 ## Books

 <p><a href="/deryk/tcm"><img loading="lazy" width="266" height="200" src="/deryk/assets/img/tim-may-vhs.gif" alt="" class="wp-image-542"></a>